kubermatic/docs/content/kubermatic/v2.20/cheat_sheets/etcd/legacy_restore/_index.en.md

 ## Intro

-The etcd's of the user-clusters are being backed up on a configured interval.
+The etcds of the user-clusters are being backed up on a configured interval.
 This document will lead through the process of restoring a complete etcd StatefulSet from a single snapshot.

 ### Pausing the Cluster